darth-web/TryHackMe/Boxes/Alfred/Readme.md

 ![port8080](Images/port8080.png)

 Bruteforcing with Hydra requires valid parameters for URL, Form Parameters and login error message.
-To achieve this I ran an authentication request through Hydra.
+To achieve this I ran an authentication request through Burp Suite.
 Having become much more familiar with Burp Suite since completing this room, I would default to using Burp Intruder for bruteforcing and fuzzing login fields.
 However, in this case, I was able to successfully do this via Hydra.

 ![Jenkins](Images/jenkins-login.png)